2010 St Helens R.F.C. season: Round 2

-Catalans Dragons vs St HelensPreview:St Helens will be looking to build upon last week's first win of the season at Bradford.
+St Helens will be looking to build upon last week's first win of the season at Bradford.
 However, they do not boast a healthy record at the Stade Gilbert Brutus, winning only twice over four seasons.
 Andy Dixon earns a recall, whilst Jack Bradbury could make his St Helens début in the game after being named in his maiden 19-man squad.
 Chris Flannery misses out on the game through a shoulder injury, and he joins Iosia Soliola (ankle) and Ade Gardner (rib cartilage) on the injury list.
 Keiron Cunningham does not travel due to a family bereavement, as he still awaits his 500th game at professional level.